rossta/rossta.github.com/source/blog/2015-12-02-use-inverse_of.md

 #=> #<Author:0x007fc248e11998# id: 1, ... >
 ```

-He was rendering each tweet in a list and each tweet needed to refer back to the author for
+The code was rendering each tweet in a list and each tweet needed to refer back to the author for additional data.
-additional data.

 ```ruby
 author = Author.find(1)